The optimality of word lengths. Theoretical foundations and an empirical study: Results

 \subsection{Impact of disabling the filter of words that contain ``foreign'' characters}

-All results presented in this section have been obtained after applying the new method to filter out highly unusual characters and words described in \autoref{sec:filter}.
+All results presented in this section have been obtained after applying a specifically developed method to filter out highly unusual characters and words -- as described by \textcite{Petrini2022b}.
 If the filter is disabled, we obtain some slight changes in the values, but the qualitative results remain the same.